owlab-exp/fresto/README.md

 This repository is for main monitoring application development.
 However this can be empty for a while.
 Because of distributed development nature, there are several interim repositories and all of those should be combined to get a working system.

-Those repositories are currently following:
+Currently the interim repositories are following:

 * https://github.com/owlab/fresto-aum.git